 The penalized player will also receive a suspension as indicated by the OHF minimum suspension list and the MHAO fighting progression rules.

 Rule 15: Suspensions

 a.
-The League Commissioner shall administer suspensions for Major, Misconduct, and Match penalties
+The League Commissioner shall track and enforce all HC/OHF/MHAO suspensions for Major, Misconduct, Match and Gross penalties.

 b.
 Any player, coach, manager, or person in charge of a team receiving a match penalty shall be automatically suspended until further notice

 b.1.
 The suspended party may not practice or associate with the team until the suspension is assessed.